Jack Froggatt: Career

 Coming from a footballing family, Froggatt started his football career in 1945, whilst in the RAF.
 Froggatt's uncle, Frank and cousin, Redfern Froggatt both played for Sheffield Wednesday, with the latter racking up 434 games for The Owls.

 Previously working in his father's butcher shop, the Sheffield-born winger signed for Portsmouth as a centre-half but managed to persuade manager Jack Tinn to play him as an outside-left.
 Froggatt crowned his Pompey debut in 1945 with a second-half goal at The Dell in a War League South match with South Coast derby rivals Southampton and went on to become a regular goalscorer.
 He had alarming speed, excellent ball control and was very strong in the air, making him one of the most versatile players Pompey have ever had.

 A stocky player, who was known for his robust running and sharp shooting, 'Jolly Jack' earned his first cap for England on 6 November 1949, where he scored on his international debut, from the outside-left position in a 9–2 victory over Northern Ireland at Maine Road.

-For his Club, Froggatt formed part of the formidable trio with Jimmy Scoular and Jimmy Dickinson, which was often seen as the most powerful half-back line in immediate post-war football as Pompey won consecutive first division titles in 1948–49 and 1949–50.
+For his club, Froggatt played in a half-back line alongside Jimmy Scoular and Jimmy Dickinson as Pompey won consecutive first division titles in 1948–49 and 1949–50.

 With Duggie Reid taking the number 5 shirt in Froggatt's last season, Froggatt reverted to the wing again.
 Reluctantly leaving in March 1954, the winger went on to play 143 matches for Leicester City, scoring 18 goals.
 In September 1957 Froggatt went on to sign for Kettering Town for a fee of £6000.